About The Location & History

 Who Are We Partnering With?

-Brian and Muriel Windsor have always been enthusiastic supporters of Christian workers at home and abroad.
-In April 2008, Brian served on a short-term trip to Lusaka, Zambia.
-It was there that God gave him a dream and a love for the Zambian people.
-Brian and Muriel continue to serve and lead the people of Zambia through TGPI.
+Brian and Muriel Windsor have always been enthusiastic supporters of Christian workers, both in Canada and abroad.
+In April of 2008, Brian went on a short-term trip to Lusaka, Zambia, and it was there that God gave him a dream and a love for the Zambian people.
+Results from surveys and research conducted between 2013 and 2014 opened up opportunities for their first pilot class, affiliated with the African Research University, launched in January 2015.
+After two years of pilot pastoral training, they identified a need for high-quality Study Bibles and Bible school curriculums.

 THE FOUNDERS OF THE GRACE PROJECT INTERNATIONAL – Brian & Muriel Windsor.